reactive-python/reactpy/docs/source/guides/getting-started/index.rst

 Section 1: Installing IDOM
 --------------------------

-The next fastest option is to install IDOM along with a supported server (like ``starlette``) with ``pip``:
+The next fastest option is to install IDOM along with a supported backend (like ``starlette``) with ``pip``:

 .. code-block:: bash